secure-device-onboard/client-sdk/README.md

 # Secure Device Onboard (SDO) Client SDK

-***Note:***  The support for this product will be discontinued from Dec 1, 2022.
+***Note:***  The support for this product will be discontinued from March 31, 2023.
 We recommend users to switch to FDO components (https://github.com/secure-device-onboard/client-sdk-fidoiot).

 [ Introduction ](docs/introduction.md) <br>
 [  SDO Compilation Setup ](docs/setup.md)